 Dear Caring Parent,

-Some days we are enjoying it so much, we are certain about why we are doing this.
+Some days we enjoy it so much, we are certain about why we do it.

 Some days it is so hard, we are wondering, why did I say I wanted to do this?